Jon Bois: Style

 Bois has a very distinctive audiovisual style, heavily utilizing Google Earth as a medium in which to place various visuals, making heavy use of newspaper articles, charts, and timelines to create a collage that builds over the runtime of a video.

 His videos often make use of smooth jazz, from artists like Keith Mansfield and Alan Hawkshaw, as background music.
 Elaborating on his musical leanings, Bois says, "I have a love in particular for smooth, hyper-produced saxophone, from older stuff like Steely Dan and "The Captain of Her Heart" by Double, to newer stuff like Destroyer's "Kaputt," which I think is probably my favorite song."

-Bois's work often centers various sports statistics directly.
+Bois' work often centers on various sports statistics directly.
 He has been praised for making them accessible to a general audience in a way that makes them interesting and gripping, rather than background material.
 Bois has said that he is "making sports documentaries for people who don't watch sports."

-Bois's work has been noted to cover less successful teams.
+Bois' work has been noted to cover less successful teams.
 Speaking to the "History of..."
 Dorktown series, Bois has said, "With the Mariners, the Falcons, and the Vikings, the obvious through line between the three is that none of them have ever won a chip, right?
 To an extent, that is part of the allure to us.
 We think the stories of teams that haven’t won it all are sometimes underappreciated or underreported."